JChamberlain28/Team-16-Project-1-Task-Scheduling/wiki/Input-Parsing-Module.md

 # Input Parsing Module

-a ``dot.`` file representing tasks with their weights and dependencies is passed into the input parsing module that converts it into a ``graph`` object to be used by our graph traversing algorithm of our program.
+The input passed into the input-parsing module is a ``.dot`` file of a directed graph representing tasks with their time costs and dependencies.
+The module reads the ``.dot`` file and stores the data by constructing a ``graph`` object that is used by the algorithm to find an optimal schedule.

 ## Graph representation
-The ``graph`` object maintains a list of ``vertex`` objects that represent tasks from the ``dot `` file.
-The vertex objects have their own ids, weights and keep a list of incoming and outgoing vertices from the current vertex. the list of incoming and outgoing edges have weights associated with them that define the communication cost between processors for these tasks.
+The ``graph`` object stores a list of ``vertex`` objects that represent the vertices from the ``dot `` file.
+Each ``vertex`` object has an id, weight cost and stores a list of incomming and a list of outgoing vertices.
+The list of incomming and outgoing edges store integers corresponding the the communication cost of switch between proccessors for these tasks.